 Characters of Star Wars: Galaxy’s Edge Disneyland

-It's so cool to see R2-D2 rolling through the land to scan people and items!
+You might find R2-D2 rolling through the land to scan people and items.
 His friends asked me if I spoke binary.
 When I rattled off some 0s and 1s, R2 screamed and slid away.
-I guess I offended him and it was toadally hilarious!
+I guess I offended him, and it was toadally hilarious!
 We have seen him to the right of the land speeder garage but have also seen him at the Millennium Falcon or between the marketplace and Rise.
-You can check out other new droids near the new Coca-Cola carts.

 Did you ever wonder where “Rex” (R-3X) from Star Tours disappeared to after C-3PO took over as the accidental captain?
 You can find him in Oga’s Cantina, reinvented as the DJ.
 He’s still trying his best.
 You can learn more about these experiences in Leap's post on characters in Galaxy's Edge at Disneyland.